 Law and Economics Fellow 2017-2018

-Edward Fox is a Fellow at the Center for Law, Economics & Organization.
-His research focuses on individual and business taxation, as well as corporate and securities law.
+Edward Fox's research focuses on individual and business taxation, as well as corporate and securities law.
 His work has appeared in the Yale Law Journal and the Columbia Law Review.
 Fox graduated from Yale Law School in 2015 where he served as an articles editor for the Journal on Regulation.
 He was twice awarded the Ralph K. Winter Prize for the best paper in law and economics and was also given the William Wang prize.
 After law school, he clerked for the Hon.
 Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
 He expects to receive his Ph.D. in economics from the University of Michigan in October 2017 and also holds his B.A, magna cum laude, in history and economics from Columbia University.

 Law and Economics Fellow 2015-2018

 Law and Economics Fellow 2014-2015